-Stock-Based Compensation
+Employee Stock-Based Compensation

-Effective August 1, 2006, we adopted a new accounting standard related to stock-based compensation.
-We adopted the new standard using the prospective transition method, which required compensation expense to be recognized on a prospective basis, and therefore prior period financial statements do not include the impact of our adoption of this standard.
-Compensation expense recognized relates to stock options granted, modified, repurchased, or cancelled on or after August 1, 2006.
+Effective August 1, 2006, we adopted a new accounting standard using the prospective transition method, which required compensation expense to be recognized on a prospective basis, and therefore prior period financial statements do not include the impact of our adoption of this standard.
+Compensation expense recognized relates to stock options granted, modified, repurchased, or cancelled on or after August 1, 2006 and stock purchases under our employee stock purchase plan, or ESPP.
 We record compensation expense using the fair value method of accounting.
-For stock options, we base compensation expense on option fair values estimated at the grant date using the Black-Scholes option-pricing model.
+For stock options and stock purchases under the ESPP, we base compensation expense on fair values estimated at the grant date using the Black-Scholes option-pricing model.
 For stock awards, we base compensation expense on the estimated fair value of our common stock at the grant date.
 We recognize compensation expense for awards with only service conditions that have graded vesting schedules on a straight-line basis over the vesting period of the award.
 Vesting is based upon continued service to our company.